PyLadiesGermany/pycon-it-2025-workshop/README.md

 For this workshop you will need [Python 3.12](https://installpython3.com/), [Poetry](https://python-poetry.org/docs/#installation), [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) running on your machine. *(on mac os docker compose is by default installed with Docker)*

-You will also need a free API key for Electricity Map, which you can get by signing up [on their website](https://api-portal.electricitymaps.com/).
+You will also *need a free API key for Electricity Maps**, which you can get by signing up [on their website](https://api-portal.electricitymaps.com/).
 This key will be used to get the carbon intensity data for a given zone.
 You will need to set the Zone which you have selected in the code, the default is set to `DE`, which is Germany.
 You can change this to your preferred zone by changing the `zone` variable in the `main.py` file.

 Please note that this repository is linted and formatted using [Black](https://pypi.org/project/black/) with a max line length of 100.
 This linting is enforced with github actions configured in the [.github/workflow/lint.yml file](./github/workflow/lint.yml).
-If you find errors in the code or improvements for the workshop, please feel free to fix them and submit a pull request.
-We will review it as soon as possible.
+If you find errors in the code or improvements for the workshop, please feel free to fix them and submit a pull request ([contributing guide](#contributing-to-this-repository)).

 ### Repository Layout